 So now you have your figures, but these don’t mean much on their own.
 You need to look at them in comparison to something – last year’s results, last month’s figures or your budget.
 After all, every sporting score board will have a comparison with your opposition.
-This will show you how your business is performing and an idea of where you need to focus on to improve performance.
-As the saying goes, what gets measured gets improved!
+This will show you how your business is performing and also give you an idea of where you need to focus to improve performance.
+As the saying goes, “What gets measured gets improved!”

 If you need help, talk to your bookkeeper, accountant or coach, but you need to take ownership of your financial statements and get to understand what they’re telling you.
 Accounting needn’t be a foreign language, it just takes a bit of time and study to get to grips with the terminology!